 To top it off, Bill Kristol, editor of The Weekly Standard, the influential conservative publication, said recently, “It won’t kill the country if we raise taxes a little bit on millionaires.”

-As former Alaska governor Sarah Palin might have put it if she were on a different side of the aisle: So, Grover, how’s that pledge workin’ out for ya?
+Former Alaska governor Sarah Palin might have put it this way if she were on a different side of the aisle: So Grover, how’s that pledge workin’ out for ya?

 NORQUIST REMAINS UNDAUNTED

 None of the recent Republican “squishiness” is new to Norquist, 56, the Harvard-educated president of Americans for Tax Reform who has never been elected to any public office.
 As he told The New York Times, “This is not my first rodeo.”

 Exactly one year ago, as lawmakers grappled for a balanced deficit-reduction package that included revenues and an overhaul of the country’s tax code, headlines proclaimed Norquist’s grip on the GOP was slipping.
 In November of 2011, Alan Simpson, the outspoken former GOP senator from Wyoming and co-chair of the Bowles-Simpson commission, urged lawmakers to stand up to lobbying groups like Americans for Tax Reform.

 “If Grover Norquist is now the most powerful man in America, he should run for president,” Simpson said last year.
 “There’s no question about his power.
 And let me tell you, he has people in thrall.
 That’s a terrible phrase.
 Lincoln used it.
 It means your mind has been captured.
 You’re in bondage with your soul.”